apache/camel-website/content/blog/2021/11/low-code-camel/index.md

 There's no doubt you'll find a use case which is not covered by a Kamelet.
 For example, what about moving data between parts of your organization?

 In traditional Camel the approach you would have taken to address this problem is to create one or more ad hoc integrations to fullfill any of your needs.
 You'd develop a custom integration route for each use case you have in mind.

 The Kamelet approach is completely different.
 You develop a reusable Kamelet that is responsible of taking specific data out of your system (a **source**), or putting some data back into your system (a **sink**).
 Once you've done that, you can **treat it as a high level connector in the Karavan UI** and use it, whenever you need, in multiple scenarios where you need to move data around, without having to code everything from scratch each time.

 Writing a Kamelet is easy, *much easier than writing a Camel component*, if you've ever tried doing so.
-We've written an extended [Kamelet developer guide](/camel-k/next/kamelets/kamelets-dev.html) that covers both easy and complex scenarios.
+Check it out on the official documentation online.

 We know that creating a source or a sink and also **doing it right** may be difficult (integration is hard, that's why we have Apache Camel) and involve multiple enterprise integration patterns.
-The
-Kamelet developer guide contains a [section about an "Earthquake" source](/camel-k/next/kamelets/kamelets-dev.html#_step_5_wrap_it_into_a_kamelet) that is complicated on purpose, to mimic a Kamelet that may be developed for handling data inside an organization.

 When writing a new Kamelet, you can use plain YAML to describe a route template, add Java (or Groovy, or ...) code snippets if you need them, or also link an external Maven project in case you want to add a more complex behavior to it (we did it in the [camel-kamelets](https://github.com/apache/camel-kamelets/blob/1480bd372d42df0a185b4980b465ec245f2de0c5/avro-serialize-action.kamelet.yaml#L34) repository, where we build the default catalog of Kamelets).

 What does not change is that, once a Kamelet is written, the logic inside it is **well encapsulated** and you can treat it